 Eligibility Criteria:

-The eligibility criteria for bill discounting varies from lender to lender and is generally decided by the management of the respective financial institution offering the service.
+The eligibility criteria for bill discounting vary from lender to lender and are generally decided by the management of the respective financial institution offering the service.
 However, the most common criteria for bill discounting are listed below:

 Factors that affect the eligibility: